Date: May 1, 2006 (revised)

 II.
 APPLICABLE TO:

-1. The Director, Personnel Services to administer the program including notifying the COBRA Office in State Benefits.
+1. The Director, Personnel Services to administer the program including the State Benefits office.

-2. The employees and their families (1) to notify the University of the appropriate “qualifying event” when required, (2) to notify the COBRA Office to initiate continuation coverage, and (3) to submit timely monthly payments.
+2. The employees and their families (1) to notify the University of the appropriate “qualifying event”, in order to initiate continuation coverage, and (2) to submit timely monthly payments.

 A federal law – Consolidated Omnibus Budget Reconciliation Act (COBRA) – requires the State of Rhode Island to offer employees and their families the opportunity to pay for a temporary extension of health coverage called “continuation coverage”.
 The employee and the family members listed under his/her membership may make monthly payments at 102% of the State’s group rate for a period of 18 months to 36 months depending upon the “qualifying event”.